apify-projects/store-google-sheets/README.md

 After authorization, tokens are stored in your key-value store, and you don't need to authorize again.
 So, after the first usage, you can fully automate the actor.

+**Please note that Google gradually makes it harder to authenticate and it is possible it will not work for you at all.
+Try a different gmail, a company one rather then personal, or use directly our [integration](https://apify.com/integrations) for Google drive.**

 ## Public spreadsheet (no authorization)
 If you don't mind publishing your spreadsheet, you can use this actor without authorization for **read mode**.
 Simply set the input **publicSpreadsheet** to **"true"**.